kon-ham/team_treehouse_sql_exercises/more_sql_exercises.md

 - What data type does a primary key have to be?
     `Either, (Integer or Text) as long as the value guarantees uniqueness`

+- What happens when a Unique Constraint is violated in a database system?
+    `The database does not allow the data to be written to the table and an error is returned`

+- Which of the following is NOT something a database key can do?
+    `Guarantee a table does not return data when queried unless a specific password is supplied`